SAP/sqlalchemy-hana/docs/index.rst

 This dialect allows you to use the SAP HANA database with SQLAlchemy.
 It can use the supported SAP HANA Python Driver `hdbcli` (supported since SAP HANA SPS 2) or the open-source pure Python client `PyHDB`.
-Please notice that sqlalchemy-hana isn't an official SAP product and isn't covered by SAP support.
+Please notice that sqlalchemy-hana is not an official SAP product and is not covered by SAP support.

 Prerequisites
 -------------